Postpartum Nutrition: How to keep yourself nourished after giving birth

 I hope you find these tips helpful for staying healthy during the postpartum period.
 Good luck with your new baby - you're going to be amazing!

-And when it comes time to start solids with your little one, don’t forget that we have detailed nutrition advice, meal plans, recipes and more in our Little Ones App.
-You’ll also have access to our incredible support group, the Little Ones Village, where I can answer any nutrition questions that you may have.
+And when it comes time to start solids with your little one, don’t forget that we have detailed advice, including feeding and sleep schedules in our Little Ones App.
+You’ll also have the option to access to our incredible support group, the Little Ones Village, where you can ask any questions that you may have to our knowledgeable certified sleep consultants.

 National Health and Medical Research Council.
 (2014).
 Protein.
 Retrieved 6 April 2022, from https://www.nrv.gov.au/nutrients/protein